-You will find a number of web sites that offer GMAT verbal strategies.
+You will find a number of websites that offer tips to tackle the various sections.
 These are the techniques that have evolved over years of experience and practice.
-The GMAT is a standardized test and therefore, these GMAT verbal strategies address exactly those issues which are tested in the GMAT.
-We present some of the GMAT verbal strategies as under:
+The GMAT is a standardized test and therefore, these pointers address exactly those issues which are tested in the exam.
+We present some of the tips as under:

 - Just scan through the passage immediately.
 It will give you an idea about the type of for the passage.
 It can be based on anything from science to business.
 Science based passages will require you to note the factual information given in the passage.

 - Next thing you should do is to read the questions quickly.
 Once you have understood the types of questions that are asked, you can again read the passage, this time slowly.
 You will automatically pause at the information related to the questions.